-Today’s market pressures demand new functionality that must be delivered to Web servers as soon as possible, often within several days.
-As a result, many shops have adopted rapid application development
+Today's market pressures demand new functionality that must be delivered to Web servers as soon as possible, often within several days.
+As a result, many shops have adopted rapid application development (RAD).
+The traditional application development process features rigorous testing, but it can take -- at minimum -- several months.
+Reconciling the two can be difficult given one concentrates on rigor while the other emphasizes speed.

 Both development styles have strengths and weaknesses.
 In this tip, you'll see how a little creativity will help implement RAD on big iron to bring your company up to speed, as well as some advice on how to live with both approaches.